 West Palm Beach Felony Charge Attorney Josh LeRoy on:

 - 1.2.1 Contact West Palm Beach Criminal Attorney Josh LeRoy

-While there are only two types of misdemeanors, first degree and second degree, there are five types of Felonies.
-Capital felonies are punishable by death, life felonies are punishable by a term of incarceration in DOC up to life, first degree felonies are punishable by up to thirty years in DOC, second degree felonies are punishable by up to fifteen years in DOC, and third degree felonies are punishable by up to five years in DOC.
-In addition, a variety of sentencing enhancements permit for lengthier prison sentences than those prescribed above.
+While there are only two types of misdemeanors, first-degree and second-degree, there are five types of Felonies.
+Capital felonies are punishable by death, life felonies are punishable by a term of incarceration in DOC up to life, first-degree felonies are punishable by up to thirty years in DOC, second-degree felonies are punishable by up to fifteen years in DOC, and third-degree felonies are punishable by up to five years in DOC.
+In addition, various sentencing enhancements permit lengthier prison sentences than those prescribed above.

-ual violent felony offender (HVFO), violent career criminal (VCC), and ten, twenty, life.
-State attorneys are increasingly threatened to use these sentencing enhancements to inflate prison sentences.
+ual violent felony offender (HVFO), a violent career criminal (VCC), and ten, twenty, and life.
+State attorneys increasingly threaten to use these sentencing enhancements to inflate prison sentences.

-Besides the initial punishment, the collateral consequences of a felony conviction are very serious.
-A felony conviction results in the loss of valuable civil rights, including but not limited to, the right to own a gun, vote, and hold public office.
-In fact, the State of Florida possesses the highest percent of Americans who can no longer vote as a result of a felony conviction.
+Besides the initial punishment, the collateral consequences of a felony conviction are dire.
+A felony conviction results in the loss of valuable civil rights, including but not limited to the right to own a gun, vote, and hold public office.
+In fact, the State of Florida possesses the highest percentage of Americans who can no longer vote due to a felony conviction.
 Almost 10.5% of Florida’s population falls into that category.
-While, some states are making it easier to restore rights after a felony sentence is served, Florida’s toughened its laws making it more difficult.
+While some states are making it easier to restore rights after a felony sentence is served, Florida’s toughened its laws, making it more difficult.
 In addition, felony convictions result in the revocation of various professional licenses.
-A felony conviction will make it difficult for you to do many normal things in life including working in your chosen profession.
+A felony conviction will make it difficult for you to do many everyday things, including working in your chosen profession.

 I have defended clients charged with nearly every type of felony charge.
 The following is a list of the most common felony charges in Florida.